Benchmark

 Frequently Asked Questions

-What can a custom AI agent actually do for a law firm with years of case files and a 10-person team?
+What can a custom AI agent actually do with my company’s documents and past work?

-Should I build a custom AI agent from scratch or use a no-code platform first?
+Should I build a custom AI agent from scratch or start with a no-code platform?

-How do custom AI agents fit into tools like Microsoft Teams and Outlook?
+How do custom AI agents fit into existing workflows and business tools?

 3x productivity.